 Studying design at Loyola University New Orleans provides you the opportunity of a lifetime.
+This major prepares students for a wide-range of career options as a graphic design professional from motion graphics and web design to exhibitions and careers in education.

 The focus of the Design curriculum is to create a balance between design and technology.
 The program begins with a foundation in design, drawing and art appreciation and starts to integrate technology during the first semester.
 Design principles, creative thinking and problem-solving techniques, as they apply to the media arts, give the student a strong foundation for entry into the work force, and for advanced study at other colleges and universities.
 Students work in a state-of-the-art digital arts center for hands-on computer training.